AustinHellerRepo/RustyChain/README.md

 This example demonstrates how a file-loaded ETL process could be separated out into three `ChainLink`s, all connected together as a `Chain`, allowing you to pass in file paths and get back at the end if the current line processed was successful.
 This example also covers basic usage of the `nom` crate and how the initializer can be used as a mutable buffer.

+### ETL Split

+This example is exactly like the ETL example, only that it also demonstrates splitting the final output between two databases using the `split_merge!` macro.

 ## Inspiration

 I have always wanted highly testable code and to work in an environment where the logic of my processes was absolutely dependable.